 Taizan Maezumi Roshi & Genpo Merzel Roshi in April 1994

-To date, Genpo Roshi has given Shiho Transmission to Catherine Genno Pagès (1992), the late John Shodo Flatt (1994), Anton Tenkei Coppens (1996), Malgosia Jiho Braunek (2003), Daniel Doen Silberberg (2003), Nico Sojun Tydeman (2004), Nancy Genshin Gabrysch (2006) Diane Musho Hamilton (2006), Michael Mugaku Zimmerman (2006) Rich Taido Christofferson (2007) Michel Genko Dubois (2007), Tamara Myoho Gabrysch (2008), Maurice Shonen Knegtel (2009) and KC Kyozen Gerpheide (2010).
-Genpo Roshi has given Inka, the final seal of approval, to Genno Pages, Tenkei Coppens and Jiho Braunek as well as several of Maezumi Roshi’s direct successors.
-Genpo Roshi is the author of five books: The Eye Never Sleeps, Beyond Sanity and Madness, 24/7 Dharma, The Path of The Human Being, and Big Mind/Big Heart: Finding your way and created numerous DVDs on Big Mind.
+To date, Genpo Roshi has given Shiho Transmission to Catherine Genno Pagès (1992), John Shodo Flatt (1994), Anton Tenkei Coppens (1996), Malgosia Jiho Braunek (2003), Daniel Doen Silberberg (2003), Nico Sojun Tydeman (2004), Nancy Genshin Gabrysch (2006) Diane Musho Hamilton (2006), Michael Mugaku Zimmerman (2006) Rich Taido Christofferson (2007) Michel Genko Dubois (2007), Tamara Myoho Gabrysch (2008), Maurice Shonen Knegtel (2009), KC Kyozen Sato (2010), Judi Kanchi Warren (2010), and Mark Daitoku Esterman (2014).
+Genpo Roshi has given Inka, the final seal of approval, to Genno Pagès, Tenkei Coppens, Jiho Braunek and Genshin Gabrysch as well as several of Maezumi Roshi’s direct successors.
+Genpo Roshi is the author of five books: The Eye Never Sleeps, Beyond Sanity and Madness, 24/7 Dharma, The Path of the Human Being, and Big Mind/Big Heart: Finding your way and created numerous DVDs on Big Mind.

 Junyu Kuroda Roshi